As you get older, changes in your body and joints make walking difficult. Injuries and illness can cause weakness in one side of your body.

 The Ergonomic Handle

 Another handle that is designed for people with arthritis.
-It has a different design for the right and left hands which is useful for southpaws.
+It has a different design for the right and left hands which are useful for southpaws.

 The Palm Grip Handle